Sneaky Sasquatch: Activities

 One of the activities required for progress in Chapter 1 of the storyline is golf, featuring matches from 3 to 9 holes.

 There are many racing events.
-Karting, car racing and drifting take place on the race track.
-Entering harder races requires passing increasingly harder driving tests, which are a challenge by themselves.
-The longest car race, The Sasquatch 100, is 100 laps long and lasts for roughly 20 minutes.
-Car racing is required for completion of Chapter 1.
+Go-Karting, car racing, and drifting competitions take place on the race track.
+Entering harder competitions requires passing increasingly harder driving tests, which are a challenge by themselves.
+The longest car race, The Sasquatch 100, is 100 laps long and lasts for roughly 20 minutes, depending on the vehicle you use.
+Car racing is required for the completion of Chapter 1.

 Near the island, there is boat racing and canoeing.
-There is a race similar to the Sasquatch 100 called the Fastboat 25.
+There is a race similar to the Sasquatch 100 called the Fastboat 25 that takes a similar amount of time to complete.

-At a dirt track there is dirt bike racing and freestyle, monster truck racing, car-crushing, and ice racing.
+At a dirt track, there is dirt bike racing and freestyle, monster truck racing, car-crushing, and ice racing.

-Skiing includes two types of events: fastest descent over several pistes, and freestyle where the goal is to perform the hardest jumps.
-This activity is required for completion of Chapter 1.
+Skiing includes two types of events: fastest descent over several pistes, and freestyle, where the goal is to perform the hardest jumps.
+This freestyle activity is required for the completion of Chapter 1.

-Snowball fights are played in several formats such as last man standing, team against team, hitting a number of targets in a limited time, or survival against multiple attackers.
+Snowball fights are played in several formats, such as last man standing, team against team, hitting several targets in a limited time, or survival against multiple attackers.

 Surfing requires the player to do jumps and spins before being overtaken by the wave.
 The player needs to upgrade their surfboard by beating a lineup of opponents of increasing difficulty.

-An arcade in the town hosts several arcade video games made in the style of late 1980s to early 1990s.
+An arcade in the town hosts four arcade video games made in the style of the late 1980s to early 1990s.

 Several mini-games are more relaxed collecting activities, such as scuba diving (collecting trash underwater), fishing, mushroom foraging, and collecting dinosaur bones for the museum.
-However, some rarer varieties of fish and mushroom are hard to find, and may require many in-game days.
+However, some rarer varieties of fish and mushrooms are hard to find and may require many in-game days to find.

 Sasquatch can adopt a runaway dog, a Boston Terrier, which requires care and food to grow (constituting a simple virtual pet mini-game), and eventually becomes helpful in finding expensive truffles.
-The dog is based on Jesse Ringrose’s dog.
+The dog is based on Jesse Ringrose's dog.